 Yunzhou-Tech has emerged as a leader in the development of unmanned vessels.
-The company, which claims to hold a quarter of the global patents for unmanned vessels and to have fully mastered the core technologies in question, has achieved major advances that include multi-sensor intelligent detection and autonomous navigation, actively engaging in military-relevant research, including testing a shark swarm of drone vessels in June 2018.
-Yunzhou-Tech is recognized for its significant contributions to military-civil fusion, have develop a wide array of models and designs.
-Certain of these vessels appear likely to be acquired by the PLA Navy for supporting and/or operational functionalities, including with capabilities in patrolling, reconnaissance, and electromagnetic countermeasures.
-Notably, during the 2018 Airshow China at Zhuhai, Yunzhou-Tech displayed the Look Out II unmanned missile vessel, equipped with four precision missiles capable of hitting targets up to 5 kilometers away.
-Although the drone vessel itself is described as autonomous, the operation of its missiles is still designed to be subject to human control.
-The Look Out II project director has emphasized its speed, stealth, and cost effectiveness.
+The company claims to hold a quarter of the global patents for unmanned vessels and to have fully mastered the core technologies in question.242 Reportedly, it has achieved major advances that include multi-sensor intelligent detection and autonomous navigation, actively engaging in military-relevant research, including testing a shark swarm of drone vessels in June 2018.243

+Yunzhou-Tech is recognized for its significant contributions to military-civil fusion, have develop a wide array of models and designs intended for and/or entering employment for defense applications.244 Certain of these vessels appear likely to be acquired by the PLA Navy for supporting and/or operational functionalities, including with capabilities in patrolling, reconnaissance, and electromagnetic countermeasures.245 Notably, during the 2018 Airshow China at Zhuhai, Yunzhou-Tech displayed the Look Out II unmanned missile vessel, equipped with four precision missiles capable of hitting targets up to 5 kilometers away.246 Although the drone vessel itself is described as autonomous, the actual operation of its missiles is still designed to be subject to human control.
+The project director for Look Out II has emphasized its speed, stealth, and cost effectiveness.